Deeply supervised salient object detection with short connections: Deep Supervision with Short Connections

-where $\alpha_{m}$ is the weight of the $m$th side loss and $l_{\text{side}}^{(m)}$ denotes the image-level class-balanced cross-entropy loss function \cite{xie2015holistically} for the $m$th side output.
+where $\alpha_{m}$ is the weight of the $m$th side loss and $l_{\text{side}}^{(m)}$ denotes the image-level class-balanced cross-entropy loss function \cite{xie2017holistically} for the $m$th side output.
 Besides, a weighted-fusion layer is added to better capture the advantage of each side output.
 The fusion loss at the fusion layer can be expressed as

-where $\mathbf{f}=(f_1,\ldots,f_M)$ is the fusion weight, $A_{\text{side}}^{(m)}$ are activations of the $m$th side output, $h(\cdot)$ denotes the sigmoid function, and $\sigma(\cdot,\cdot)$ denotes the distance between the ground truth map and the fused predictions, which is set to be image-level class-balanced cross-entropy loss \cite{xie2015holistically} here.
-Therefore, the final loss function can be given by
+where $\mathbf{f}=(f_1,\ldots,f_M)$ is the fusion weights, $A_{\text{side}}^{(m)}$ are activations of the $m$th side output, $h(\cdot)$ denotes the sigmoid function, and $\sigma(\cdot,\cdot)$ denotes the distance between the ground truth map and the fused predictions, which is set to be image-level class-balanced cross-entropy loss \cite{xie2017holistically}.
+Therefore, the final loss function is given by

 HED connects each side output to the last convolutional layer in each stage of the VGGNet \cite{simonyan2014very}, respectively conv1\_2, conv2\_2, conv3\_3, conv4\_3, conv5\_3.
-Each side output is composed of a one-channel convolutional layer with kernel size $1\times1$ followed by an up-sampling layer for learning edge information.
+Each side output is composed of a one-channel convolutional layer with the kernel size $1\times1$ followed by an up-sampling layer for learning edge information.